 Resolving intimacy problems in a relationship

-Intimacy is the ‘connectedness’ between two people.
-A problem with (or a lack of) intimacy may indicate a problem with the relationship.
+Intimacy is the connectedness and closeness between two people.
+A lack of intimacy may indicate a problem with the relationship.

 Common reasons for intimacy problems in a relationship

-A lack of intimacy in a relationship may occur for a whole range of reasons.
-Sometimes they may be interconnected.
-Here are some of the most common.
+A lack of intimacy in a relationship can occur for a range of reasons, and sometimes they may be interconnected.
+Here are some common reasons:

 1) Lack of communication